 5. What is IMO doing to help seafarers?

 IMO has established a multi-divisional Seafarer Crisis Action Team (SCAT) to monitor developments, coordinate efforts, communicate with all relevant stakeholders and provide targeted support in individual cases and particularly urgent situations.

 This dedicated team often works alongside other organizations like the International Labour Organization (ILO), the International Transport Workers' Federation (ITF) and the International Chamber of Shipping (ICS).

 Since the beginning of the crisis, this team has been working around the clock to find solutions – reassuring seafarers that contact IMO directly, contacting representatives from national governments, NGOs, trade unions or relevant associations, or orienting seafarers towards the right organization.

-IMO’s swift intervention has made a difference for seafarers around the globe.
-For example, the Seafarer Crisis Action Team helped a critically-ill seafarer get urgent medical care and facilitated the repatriation of others.
+IMO's swift intervention has made a difference for seafarers around the globe.
 Click here for more details on measures taken by IMO to help individual seafarers.

-Moreover, IMO is working with governments at a diplomatic level to encourage local and national travel restrictions to be lifted for seafarers.
+Through the issuance of personal statements, the IMO Secretary-General continues to exhort Member States to respect the rights of seafarers and to uphold the obligations placed upon them under various ILO and IMO conventions.
+Moreover, IMO continues to work with governments at a diplomatic level to encourage local and national travel restrictions to be lifted for seafarers.
 It has also issued a number of circular letters providing guidance and key information on issues such as ensuring safe ship crew changes (CL.4204/Add.14), personal protective equipment (CL.4204/Add.15), seafarers certificates (CL.4204/Add.19) and ensuring a safe shipboard interface between ship and shore-based personnel (CL.4204/Add.16).
 Click here to access all guidance issued by IMO amid the COVID-19 pandemic.

 6. What can governments do?